"The day will come when our Republic will be an impossibility because wealth

 All Constitutional officers of the United States, which is Representatives, Senators, Advocaries, Supreme Court Justices, the Vice President, and President, shall execute an oath to protect and defend this Constitution similar to the one specified for the President.
 This is an actionable oath.

 Imperatives in this Constitution not designated to a specific officer, such as checking the personal qualifications of the President, shall be the responsibility of all Constitutional officers per their respective oaths.

-A.3 The office created by the preceding, President-legislator, is a democratic entity, being an actualization of Our will, under powers enumerated by Us, the People, in this Constitution, said office being unable to unilaterally change this Constitution, or the time constraint on the term and existence of the office, and being subject to Us changing the present Act of the People by subsequent Amendment.
+A.3 The office created by the preceding, President-Legislator, is a democratic entity, being an actualization of Our will, under powers enumerated by Us, the People, in this Constitution, said office being subject to and unable to unilaterally change this Constitution, or the time constraint on the term and existence of the office, and being subject to Us changing the present Act of the sovereign People by subsequent Amendment.

 D. All biological descendants of Prescott Bush, father of President George Herbert Walker Bush and grandfather of 43rd President George Walker Bush, are disqualified from any Congressional office or in the statutory chain of succession to the Presidency, or the Presidency, or seats on the Supreme Court, until the year 2200.

 E. The first three Senator At Large terms shall be initialized one at a time over the three two-year election cycles following adoption of this omnibus Amendment.
 The third Senatorial office of each State shall be initiated with a term of two, four or six years, occupying the Senatorial term each particular State did not have before this Amendment, and they shall all be initiated in the first Congressional election after this Amendment is ratified.